cessen/ropey/README.md

 [![Latest Release][crates-io-badge]][crates-io-url]
 [![Documentation][docs-rs-img]][docs-rs-url]

-Ropey is a utf8 text rope for Rust, designed to be the backing text-buffer for applications such as text editors.
-Ropey is fast, robust, and can handle huge texts and memory-incoherent edits with ease.
+Ropey is a UTF-8 text rope for Rust, designed for programs like text editors, handling large texts and memory-incoherent edits efficiently.

-## Example Usage
+## Example usage

 ```rust
 // Load a text file.